arkadiko-dao/arkadiko/docs/grant.md

 ---

-17. As a stacker, I can buy up collateral from liquidated vaults in lots of 100 xUSD
+17. As a stacker, I can buy up collateral from liquidated vaults in lots of 100 USDA

-When a vault gets liquidated, the collateral will be auctioned off for xUSD, to keep the debt in the system in balance.
-By default, this auction will be split up in lots of 100 xUSD, but this is yet another configurable parameter by the DAO.
-Once all collateral is auctioned off, the protocol should have raised enough xUSD to burn and keep the system in balance.
+When a vault gets liquidated, the collateral will be auctioned off for USDA, to keep the debt in the system in balance.
+By default, this auction will be split up in lots of 100 USDA, but this is yet another configurable parameter by the DAO.
+Once all collateral is auctioned off, the protocol should have raised enough USDA to burn and keep the system in balance.

 #### Acceptance Criteria
 the Clarity Contract must do the following, atomically:
-- Split up the collateral in lots of 100 xUSD
+- Split up the collateral in lots of 100 USDA
 - Allow bids on the collateral.
-If the bid is 100 xUSD or more, the bid is automatically accepted and the collateral is assigned to the winning stacker
+If the bid is 100 USDA or more, the bid is automatically accepted and the collateral is assigned to the winning stacker

 ---